skr-v/PixelArtDCL/README.md

 dcl start
 ```

+#### Run the db view

+cd client
+npm install
+npm run build
+npm start

 Open multiple browser tabs by copying the preview URL.
-Interact with the door on one tab to see that it also changes on other tabs as well.
+Interact with the pixels on one tab to see that it also changes on other tabs as well.

 Any dependencies are installed and then the CLI will open the scene in a new browser tab automatically.